AbdiTolesa/scone-delivery-vehicle-detector/README.md

 Hit "Submit" at the bottom of the page to complete your configuration It may take a few minutes for SageMaker to provision the environment after you complete this workflow.

+## About the Dataset
+The [CIFAR-10 and CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) are labeled subsets of the [80 million tiny images](http://people.csail.mit.edu/torralba/tinyimages/) dataset.
+They were collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton.

+### CIRAR-10
+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.

+The dataset is divided into five training batches and one test batch, each with 10000 images.
+The test batch contains exactly 1000 randomly-selected images from each class.
+The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
+Between them, the training batches contain exactly 5000 images from each class.

+### CIFAR-100
+This dataset is just like the CIFAR-10, except it has 100 classes containing 600 images each.
+There are 500 training images and 100 testing images per class.
+The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
+Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs).

+We have used the CIFAR-100 dataset in this project.

+### Data Staging

+We'll use a sample dataset called CIFAR to simulate the challenges Scones Unlimited are facing in Image Classification.
+In order to start working with CIFAR we'll need to:

+1. Extract the data from a hosting service
+2. Transform it into a usable shape and format
+3. Load it into a production system

 ## About Amazon Image Classification Algorithm
 We have used the Amazon SageMaker image classification algorithm in this project to train our model.
 The [Amazon SageMaker image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) is a supervised learning algorithm that supports multi-label classification.
 It takes an image as input and outputs one or more labels assigned to that image.
 It uses a convolutional neural network (ResNet) that can be trained from scratch or trained using transfer learning when a large number of training images are not available.